Why Conservatives are the problem

 When Americans are abused by their fellow citizens, or discriminated against, conservatives are the first ones to come to the aid of the abusers.
 Time and time again, when legislation to end discrimination against non-white Americans, against religious minorities, against gay people, or against women, is proposed, the ones who always oppose it are conservatives.
 They openly question whether or not rape should be a crime.
 They demand that willingly discriminating against African Americans is a freedom of speech and freedom of association issue, not a civil rights issue.

 When conservatives defend rapists, defend racists, and defend bullies, they are in favor of a society where domestic conflict is the norm, and abuse of fellow citizens is encouraged.
-This is opposed to domestic tranquility.
+This is essentially opposition to domestic tranquility.

 Conservatives do not think that a government's power is derived from the consent of the governed